Jenelle Evans Banned From Having Guns During ‘Teen Mom 2’ Filming, Per ‘Radar Online’

 Jenelle Evans is back to filming Teen Mom 2 after some major conflicts with her contract.
 However, she has been banned from doing at least one thing while filming, and that is having any guns on her.

 According to a Sept.
 4 report by Radar Online, Jenelle Evans has been banned from having any sort of guns while she is filming Teen Mom 2.
-The new rule stems from a recent road rage incident, in which Evans pulled a gun on a man who cut her off.
+The new rule stems from a recent road rage incident in which Evans pulled a gun on a man who cut her off.

 “Jenelle is filming again next week.
 MTV told [her] she was banned from bringing her gun when she is filming.
 She cannot have her gun or any of David’s guns either,” an insider told the outlet.